 The optometrist will try to answer your queries during the eye examination, and will explain his findings.

-If he considers that you would have clearer vision with a change of prescription or new glasses, he will explain why and recommend the best options.
+If the optometrist considers that you would have clearer vision with a change of prescription or new glasses, they will explain why and recommend the best options.

 13 - Choosing your glasses